 When life hands you lemons – you should make this vegan lemon meringue pie.
-It's made with a few simple ingredients and can be even easier if you buy crust.
-Just whip up a batch of your favorite pie crust, fill it with a rich and creamy lemon curd, and top it with a (surprisingly) simple meringue that will have you and your friends sneaking back into the kitchen to lick the bowl.
+It's made with a few simple ingredients and can be even easier if you buy the crust.
+Just whip up a batch of your favorite pie crust, fill it with rich and creamy lemon curd, and top it with a (surprisingly) simple meringue that will have you and your friends sneaking back into the kitchen to lick the bowl.
 This citrusy dessert is the perfect treat to be enjoyed any time you get a chance to.
 Bring this vegan lemon meringue pie to a party to impress all of your friends!
 It's absolutely delicious!

 Lemon Meringue Pie [Vegan, Gluten-Free]